IF I SEEK US

 "Are stars better appreciated for their art after they die?
 Actually, stars usually create their most artistic displays as they die.
 In the case of low-mass stars like our Sun and M2-9 pictured above, the stars transform themselves from normal stars to white dwarfs by casting off their outer gaseous envelopes.
 The expended gas frequently forms an impressive display called a planetary nebula that fades gradually over thousand of years...Much remains unknown about the physical processes that cause planetary nebulae."

+"Much remains unknown about the physical processes that cause planetary nebulae?"
+Yes, indeed!
+The theory that this star is dead or dying is nonsense from a cosmology that should be dead or dying.
 The electric universe or plasma cosmology explanation is different.
 This nebular formation seen here, one of the most beautiful and distinctive, seems to be a variation on the ubiquitous "hourglass" or "butterfly" shaped glow-discharge structure observed in other nebulas.
-Sometimes this funnel-shaped formation is seen as a ring or offset oval rings when viewed "up the barrel".
+Sometimes this funnel-shaped formation is seen as a ring or offset oval rings when viewed "up the barrel" of the axis.

 It is not in space alone that we observe the unique components of plasma discharge discussed here.
 The same formations can be seen in the laboratory, though most astronomers remain unaware that electrified plasma generates these observed forms.